Mars Solar Conjunction

 Solar conjunction is the period when Earth and Mars, in their eternal march around the Sun, are obscured from each other by the fiery orb of the Sun itself.
 Like dancers on either side of a huge bonfire, the two planets are temporarily invisible to each other.

-This year, solar conjunction is from about June 7 to June 21, 2015.
+Last year, solar conjunction is from about June 7 to June 21, 2015.

 Mission controllers at NASA's Jet Propulsion Laboratory respond in a variety of ways.
 They turn off some instruments.
 They collect data from others and store it.
 In some cases, they continue sending data to Earth, knowing that some data will be lost.
 Whether they get a break from everyday operations depends on what mission they're supporting.